hutongyan/tp/docs/UserGuide.md

 ### Listing all books : `list_books`

-Lists all books in the catalog.
+Lists all books in the catalog

+* All existing books including borrowed books are listed.

 Format: `list_books`

 ### Issuing a book : `issue`

 Issues a book to a user.
-The issue duration is 2 weeks.
+The issue duration is 2 weeks from starting from current date time.

 **Format:**
 `issue b/BOOK_NAME e/EMAIL`